The 3 Best Sanders/Tools for Window Frames and Trim

 painting a wooden window trim after sanding

-Do You Have to Sand Window Trim Before Painting?
+Do You Have to Sand the Window Trim Before Painting?

 Yes, it’s good to sand a window trim before painting.
 This increases the chances of getting a smooth finish at the end of the project.
 Ideally, you should apply multiple coats of paint, sanding between each coat to hide any underlying color or sheen on the window trim (source: Family Handyman).